darklaunch/darklaunch.com/blog/2021/01/02/how-to-prompt-for-password-when-running-command-over-ssh.md

+# How to prompt for password when running command over ssh

 To prompt for password when running a command over an ssh connect, allocate pseudo terminal using the `-t` flag

 ```bash